 2. How does the Brownian movement help in the stability of colloids?

-Ans: The random movement of sol particles do not allow dispersed phase particles to settle at the bottom and thus prevents their coagulation.
+Ans: The random movement of sol particles does not allow dispersed phase particles to settle at the bottom, and thus prevents their coagulation.

 3. Give any two examples of the Brownian movement.